 Projects and Maintenance

 There are a number of civil works projects (both planned and underway) which may impact an event in our city.
 We’ll give you as much notice as possible should we need to move or cancel your event due to a site becoming unsafe or inaccessible.
 We’ll keep in touch with the projects' crews to ensure as minimal impact as possible however some things are simply out of our control.
 Keep an eye on the

 Projects and Works and Priority Projects pages for the latest information.

-You’ve probably heard of this little thing called Supercars.
-We’re proud to be hosting this international event annually up to 2021 but that means between the months of October and December we’ll have to work around the event bumping in and out, as well as the event itself.
+You’ve probably heard of this little thing called the Newcastle 500.
+We’re proud to be hosting the international Newcastle 500 event but that means a period of time when we’ll have to work around the event bumping in and out, as well as the event itself.

 This will impact eastern city areas including Foreshore Park, Customs House Plaza, Tramway Reserve, Pacific Park, Newcastle Beach and Nobbys Beach.
-Unfortunately it's unlikely you'll be able to book any of these locations between mid-October and late December but we'll look at requests on a case by case basis.
+Unfortunately it's unlikely you'll be able to book any of these locations between late January and late March, but we'll look at requests on a case by case basis.